gochoam/phosphorjs.github.io/src/quickstart.md

 Getting Started
 ---------------

+For developers familiar with Javascript tools.

 Phosphor provides flexible classes to easily produce a desktop-like experience.
-To start using PhosphorJS the following example print the popular "Hello World" message inside two resizable panels.
+As introduction to PhosphorJS the following example prints the popular "Hello World" message inside two resizable panels.

 PhosphorJS is a set of javascript libraries, as such it can be used with any